 Job Relocation and FHA 100 Mile Rule

-- Establishing or has established a new primary residence greater than 100 miles from the prior residence
+- Establish a new primary residence more than 100 miles from the prior residence

 Just satisfying one of the above will not work.